canonical/checkbox/tools/release/README.md

 a few of the snaps are built, which leads to Github Actions being marked as successful even though some snaps are not built (and therefore not pushed to the store)

-## Promote the release to stable

-When all tests are successfully completed, run the [Stable release workflow] to copy deb packages to the stable PPA and promote all snaps to stable

 # References